strikefreedom17/Term2_CarND_MPC/README.md

 ## Waypoints Polynomial Fit and Preprocessing
 The waypoints polynomial fit is described in main.cpp line 44-62, followed the example in CarND-MPC-Quizzes/polyfit.
 The fd 3rd order polynomial is utilized in this project.
+Note that the transformation between global and car coordinates are applied (line 110-118) before applying the polynomial fit section (line 122).

 ## Finding N and dt